udipbohara/Gov-cuomo/README.md

-Analyzing support towards Gov Andrew Cuomo through the COVID-19 pandemic using tweets.
+Analyzing sentiments of tweets mentioning Gov Andrew Cuomo through the COVID-19 pandemic using tweets.
 ================

 Overview